innFactory/react-native-dialogflow/README.md

 import ApiAi from "react-native-api-ai";
 ```

-Set the `clientAccessToken` and the language in your contructor:
+Set the `clientAccessToken` and the language in your constructor:
 ```javascript
  constructor(props) {
         super(props);